tory1103/cibertoolkit/README.md

 ---

 **Ciber-Toolkit** is a framework designed to automate the process of downloading and installing different penetration testing tools .
-It's based in [ToolKit Framework](https://github.com/AdrMXR/KitHack)
+It's based in [ToolKit Framework](https://github.com/AdrMXR/KitHack).
+It just support linux for the moment, it is considered that it will be developed in the future for windows, for the moment use Docker alternative.

 ## 📝 Table of Contents